gitLSW/rag-chat/API_Documentation.md

 #### 2. `POST /addDocument`
-- **Purpose**: Uploads a document file along with its metadata that must conform to a predefined schema.
+- **Purpose**: Create or replace a document file along with its metadata that must conform to a predefined schema.
 - **Request Schema**:
 ```json
 {